Audit logs

 • "update" — resource was updated using Update mechanism.

-• "update_with_conflicts" — resource was update using UpdateWithConflicts mechanism.
+• "update_with_conflicts" — resource was updated using UpdateWithConflicts mechanism.

 • "destroy" — resource was destroyed.

 • "teardown" — resource is being torn down.
-Usually it means that resource will be destroyed soon.
+Usually, it means that a resource will be destroyed soon.

 • "talos_access" — talos access event.
 Some user accessed talos cluster.